 The Four Lead Actresses of Disney’s Alice Comedies (1923-1927)

-The classic Victorian novel Alice’s Adventures in Wonderland (1865) by Lewis Carroll has seen a number of film adaptations, the most famous of which is Disney’s Alice in Wonderland (1951).
-Modern audiences are less familiar with an earlier Disney project called the Alice Comedies, a series of 57 short films that featured a live-action Alice having adventures in an animated Wonderland.
+The classic Victorian novel Alice’s Adventures in Wonderland (1865) by Lewis Carroll has seen a number of film adaptations, the most famous of which is Disney's Alice in Wonderland (1951).
+Modern audiences are less familiar with an earlier Disney production called the Alice Comedies, a series of 57 short films that featured a live-action Alice having adventures in an animated Wonderland.

 This first short was never released theatrically, but rather privately screened for cartoon distributors.
 Walt and his brother Roy soon signed on with Winkler Pictures, the studio behind the distribution of the Felix the Cat series (1919-1930).

 The Alice Comedies were screened in theaters before feature films, and became the Disney Company's first national success.
 Over its four-year run, the series cast four different actresses to play the title role.

 Virginia Davis was a student at Georgie Brown’s Dramatic School in her hometown of Kansas City.
 In 1923, Walt saw Davis in an advertisement that played between films at a local theater, and immediately decided to cast her in the first Alice Comedies film, Alice's Wonderland (1923).

 The film, which was shot at Davis's home, begins with Alice entering a studio, where she watches cartoons being drawn.
 She goes to bed that night and dreams she’s in that cartoon world, being welcomed by all the characters.

 When the series was approved for distribution, the Davis family moved to Hollywood, where the rest of the shorts were filmed.
 Walt and Roy’s first studio was their uncle’s garage, where Walt directed and Roy worked as cameraman.